alypabani/WebRanch/README.md

 ### Adding Pokemon

-1. Enter a Pokemon name in the "Pokemon name" field
+1. Select a Pokemon sprite from the dropdown menu
-2. (Optional) Enter a sprite path in the "Sprite path" field, or leave blank to use default path
+2. Click "Add Pokemon" button
-3. Click "Add Pokemon" button
+3. The Pokemon will appear in the ranch and start moving autonomously
-4. The Pokemon will appear in the ranch and start moving autonomously
+4. The Pokemon name is automatically derived from the sprite filename

 ### Selecting Pokemon